-However, in my experience, dropping a task that I don’t have the time or energy for can be SO freeing — and exactly what I need to simplify.
+However, in my experience, dropping a task I don’t have time or energy for is SO freeing.

 It might be something as small as deciding not to vacuum, clean the bathrooms, or pull weeds on a particular day because it’s not 100% necessary and I know there are plenty of other more important things I could be doing with my time.